enonic/lib-react4xp/README.md

         '--config', 'node_modules/react4xp-build-components/webpack.config.js',			// <-- This step compiles the components added in this project into runnable/renderable components.
 See react4xp-build-components docs.

         // 3 OPTIONAL STEPS:
-        //'--config', 'node_modules/react4xp-runtime-client/webpack.config.js',   		// <-- Activate this line to override the included clientside wrapper (included in lib-react4xp-runtime) - see the react4xp-runtime-client docs.
+        //'--config', 'node_modules/react4xp-runtime-client/webpack.config.js',   		// <-- Activate this line to override the included clientside wrapper (included in lib-react4xp) - see the react4xp-runtime-client docs.
         //'--config', 'node_modules/react4xp-runtime-nashornpolyfills/webpack.config.js',  	// <-- Activate this line to roll your own nashorn polyfill instead of the included one.
 See react4xp-runtime-nashornpolyfills docs.
         '--config', 'node_modules/react4xp-runtime-externals/webpack.config.js',  		// <-- This line supplies dependencies declared in the EXTERNALS config constant - see the react4xp-runtime-externals docs.
-If you remove this line, you can/must add react@16 and react-dom@16 on all your HTML pages yourself - e.g. from a CDN.

         '--env.REACT4XP_CONFIG_FILE=' + ROOT + '/' + REACT4XP_CONFIG_FILE, 			// <-- Tells all of the steps here where to find the master config file
         '--progress', '--color'  								// <-- Just pretty